What is a marine biologist?

 Qualifications and eligibility

 First and foremost, to become a marine biologist, you must have a natural interest in aquatic life and an interest in aquatic ecosystems.
-Marine biologists also need to have excellent math and statistics skills, practical experience in the field, superb observation skills, and lots of patience.
+You also need to have excellent math and statistics skills, practical experience in the field, superb observation skills, and lots of patience.
 Good written and oral communication and public speaking skills are also necessary to give presentations and write reports and publish papers in scientific journals.
 Marine biologists work outdoors in all types of weather, so having that ability is required.

 The minimal educational requirement for a marine biologist is a bachelor’s degree in biology, zoology, fisheries, marine studies, or biochemistry.
 Majors in ecology or environmental studies can also be helpful.
 However, many employers prefer applicants to have a master’s degree specializing in marine biology and aquatic studies, and it is not uncommon to find jobs requiring a doctorate in marine biology.